 I’m A Startup Troll Under A Startup Bridge

-Lately I’ve been getting pushback from a small group of community leaders, investors, founders for being critical of companies that put fluff before fundementals.
-It’s like those fluffers I criticze are their kids and their kids are asking, “Mommy, can’t you shut him up?”
+Lately, I’ve been getting pushback from a small group of community leaders, investors, founders for being critical of companies that put fluff before fundamentals.
+It’s like those fluffers I criticize are their kids and their kids are asking, “Mommy, can’t you shut him up?”
 Well no, you can’t.
-Especially now that the Silk Road is shut down and you can’t use bitcoins to hire a hit man.
-If you want me quiet you’ll need to off me yourself.
+Especially now that the Silk Road is shut down and you can’t use bitcoins to hire a hitman.
+If you want me quiet you’ll need to “off me” yourself.
 Oh, and calling me a troll won’t work as I wear that crown with honor.

 I’m going to keep questioning the fluffing, habits and behaviors that run counter to what in my experience, and just plain common sense run counter to a successful exit.
 I’m not attacking the players, I’m attacking the plays.